Digital Forensics: Content vs. Artifacts – What’s the Difference?

 If you’re looking to find proof from a digital device in a matter or case — it’s important to know the difference between digital CONTENT and ARTIFACTS.

 Cell phones, computers, mobile devices, servers, surveillance systems and other digital devices are repositories of CONTENT.
 Content includes user documents we’re all familiar with such as: Word files, spreadsheets, emails, instant messaging, text messages, etc.

 While it is true you can garner a lot of information from content – there’s a whole other world of information that exists that you may be missing – ARTIFACTS.
-Digital artifacts are not only more interesting but most importantly can provide far more validity to proof or factual digital evidence.
+Digital forensic artifacts are not only more interesting but most importantly can provide far more validity to proof or factual digital evidence.

-Artifacts are items that get left behind based upon the activities of the end user of the device – footprints if you will.
+Forensic artifacts are items that get left behind based upon the activities of the end user of the device – footprints if you will.
 However, end users are generally not aware that these artifacts exist, furthermore, unlike content, artifacts are difficult to access and manipulate.
 As a result, there is significantly more validity of proof by considering the artifacts.

 How Digital Artifacts Are Used

 - Artifacts are used to corroborate the information in the content.

 - Artifacts can reveal things that content never will.
 (We’ve yet to find a case where somebody wrote a document (content) where they said, “Dear Boss, This is the stuff I’m going to steal from the organization today.”
 Yet – working from the artifacts Digital Forensic Experts can tell just that.

 - Artifacts can show intent or the state-of-mind of the individual.
 This includes what internet searches were being conducted and what web pages were visited or researched.

 Examples of digital artifacts garnered from web searches: